mubarakalmehairbi/ToUI/README.md

 ```
 toui init --full
 ```
 You can also find the full template [here](https://github.com/mubarakalmehairbi/FullToUIProject).
+Additionally, you can find a live preview of the template in this link: https://toui-example.com/

 # Make the app responsive
 Check this [example](https://toui.readthedocs.io/en/latest/Examples.example_1_simple_website.html)